Black Belt Pentesting / Bug Hunting Millionaire: Mastering Web Attacks with Full-Stack Exploitation (100% Hands-On Labs)

 Early bird price: 1190€ + VAT (when registering by 14 December 2025 inclusive).

-- penetration testers, ethical hackers, red and blue team members, SOC analysts
+- penetration testers, ethical hackers, red and blue team members, SOC analysts;

-- software developers, software testers, security engineers, security consultants
+- software developers, software testers, security engineers, security consultants.

 Prerequisites: To get the most of this Black Belt Pentesting training intermediate knowledge of web application security is needed.
 Students should be familiar with common web application vulnerabilities and have experience in using a proxy, such as Burp Suite Proxy, or similar, to analyze or modify the traffic.